MumetNgoding/Hackintosh-DELL-Vostro-5468/README.md

 <summary><strong>Kext Docs</strong></summary>
 </br>

-* AirportItlwm.kext: Intel AC 3165 Wirelles
+* AirportItlwm.kext: Intel AC 3165 Wireless
 * AppleALC.kext: Enable Audio with layout-id=69
 * BlueToolFixup.kext: Enable bluetooth in Ventura (if you on BigSur you can remove this, because Native on Big Sur)
 * CPUFriend.kext : For handle cpu-frequency data providing patch CPU-Frequency_data from CPUFriend